kawa-kokosowa/msg/README.md

 [![Coveralls Code Coverage](https://img.shields.io/coveralls/lily-seabreeze/msg.svg)](https://coveralls.io/github/lily-seabreeze/msg)
 [![PyPi](https://img.shields.io/pypi/v/msg.svg)](https://pypi.python.org/pypi/msg)

-msg is a simple, but powerful RESTful [service-oriented architecture (SOA)](https://en.wikipedia.org/wiki/Service-oriented_architecture) messaging library.
+msg is a simple, but powerful RESTful messaging library.

 msg focuses on the overlapping core features of any messaging system, so you can skip to implementing the cool parts.
 You can use msg to